YohanGH/dev-setup-hub/README.md

 # Unified Dev Configs

 **One repo to hold all my dev environment configs — past, present, evolving.**
-Exploratory prototypes built in hackathons and daily engineering work, consolidated into a single, reproducible setup.

 ## Why
 - Centralise historical configs into a single evolving environment